Melbourne Airport: Establishment

-On 1 July 1970, Prime Minister John Gorton opened Melbourne Airport to international operations ending Essendon's near two decade run as Melbourne's international airport.
+On 1 July 1970, Prime Minister John Gorton opened Melbourne Airport to international operations.
+This ended Essendon's nearly two-decade run as Melbourne's international airport.
 Essendon still was home to domestic flights for one year, until they transferred to Melbourne Airport on 26 June 1971, with the first arrival of a Boeing 747 occurring later that year.
 In the first year of operations, Melbourne handled six international airlines and 155,275 international passengers.

-Melbourne Airport was originally called 'Melbourne International Airport'.
+Melbourne Airport was originally called "Melbourne International Airport".
 It is at Tullamarine, a name derived from the indigenous name Tullamareena.
 Locally, the airport is commonly referred to as Tullamarine or simply as Tulla to distinguish the airport from the other three Melbourne airports: Avalon, Essendon and Moorabbin.

 On opening, Melbourne Airport consisted of three connected terminals: International in the centre, with Ansett to the South and Trans Australia Airlines to the North.
 The design capacity of the airport was eight Boeing 707s at a rate of 500 passengers per hour, with minor expansion works completed in 1973 allowing Boeing 747s to serve the airport.
 By the late 1980s peak passenger flows at the airport had reached 900 per hour, causing major congestion.

 In late 1989, Federal Airports Corporation Inspector A. Rohead was put in charge of a bicentennial project to rename streets in Melbourne Airport to honour the original inhabitants, European pioneers and aviation history.
 Information on the first two categories was provided by Ian Hunter, Wurundjeri researcher, and Ray Gibb, local historian.
 The project was completed but was shelved, with the only suggested name, Gowrie Park Drive, being allocated, named after the farm at the heart of the airport.
 During the 1920s, the farm had been used as a landing site for aircraft, which were parked at night during World War II in case Essendon Aerodrome was bombed.